-Buying shares of a mutual fund involves sending your money to a fund manager.
+Buying mutual fund shares involves sending your money to a fund manager.
 You can’t buy directly from someone willing to sell their shares.
 Mutual fund managers buy and sell holdings in order to handle money coming into and out of the fund.
 These additional transactions can generate more tax liability.

-In addition, distribution of your profits (capital gains) is a legal requirement for mutual funds.
+In addition, the law requires that mutual funds distribute profits (capital gains).
 If you’re invested in a mutual fund, the IRS will tax any dividend even if you reinvest that money.

 When making an investment, your return on investment (ROI) isn’t the only factor you need to consider.
 Your costs include taxes (paid to the government), annual expense ratios (paid to the fund manager) and potentially commissions when you buy or sell (paid to the investment company through which you trade).